Ne-Se-Chete/AppolicaIntern2024/README.md

 5. We start developing the bot functionalities for starting a new order and then finishing it.
 6. We changed ![the struct of the DB](https://github.com/Ne-Se-Chete/AppolicaIntern2024/blob/main/images/Bubble_io_DB.png) again because we needed more things to add.

+## Day 5
+### To Do
+1. <del> To discuss further what are the plans for today <del>
+2. <del> To finish the functionalities of the bot <del>
+3. To make cool desing on the frontend
+4. To add some features to the bot (to be more useful)
+5. To test the whole project

+### What we did
+1. We had a daily meet on which discussed the plan for the day.
+2. We added the functionalities we started developing for the bot
+3. We started making the desing

 ## To be cheked
 - ngrok.com